realBjornRoden/unix/README.md

 `:map` - Enter line command mode, and show editor key-action mapping<br>
 <br>

-* VI optional initialization command file `~/.exrc`, in this case set the tabstop to 4 instead of default 8
+* Optional initialization command file `~/.exrc`, in this case set the tabstop to 4 instead of default 8
 ```
 set tabstop=4
 ```